Honey Bee Pest & Disease Management

 Many pests, pathogens and parasites are spread among managed colonies and from managed colonies to wild bees.
 It is crucial to catch problems early, assess treatment effectiveness, and avoid unnecessary treatment.
 The following practices are recommended to help prevent the spread of bee pests, pathogens and parasites:

-• Learn about IPM with this EPA webinar: Protecting Honey Bees: Integrated Pest Management for Varroa Mites
+• Use Integrated Pest Management (IPM) to create an individualized IPM plan to control Varroa mites.
+Learn about IPM with this EPA webinar: Protecting Honey Bees: Integrated Pest Management for Varroa Mites.

 Pest and Disease Control Treatment Options